nexaa-cloud/nexaa-cli/README.md

 `./auth.json`.
 In the production version, this is stored at "~/.nexaa/auth.json" which is better.

+## GraphQL Code Generation

+To run the GraphQL code generation after making changes to the `operations` directory, you can run `GO111MODULE=on go run -mod=mod github.com/Khan/genqlient` to generate the `generated.go` file in the api directory.

 ## Autocomplete
 To enable shell completion, run: